AMCON raises alarm over rising NPLs in banks – The Sun Nigeria

 Uche Usim, Abuja

-The Asset Management Corporation of Nigeria (AMCON) at the weekend raised the alarm over the frightening rise in cases of non-performing loans in the banking sector, especially among the deposit money banks.
+The Asset Management Corporation of Nigeria (AMCON) at the weekend raised the alarm over the rising cases of non-performing loans in the banking sector, especially the deposit money banks.

-The Managing Director of AMCON, Mr Ahmed Kuru, expressed the worry in Abuja at the investiture of governing council/induction of members of the Chartered Institute of Loans and Risk Management of Nigeria.
+Managing Director of AMCON, Mr Ahmed Kuru, expressed the worry in Abuja at the investiture of Governing Council/induction of members of the Chartered Institute of Loans and Risk Management of Nigeria.

-According to him, the total debt owed the Corporation stands at about N4.5 trillion, even as he said concerted efforts were on to recover the debt.
+According to him, the total debt owed the Corporation stands at about N4.5 trillion, even as he said efforts are on to recover the debt.

-Describing the debt as staggering, Kuru maintained that there was no way of way it would write off N4.5 trillion debt as it would economically injurious to do so.
+Describing the debt as worrisome, Kuru argued that there was no way of way it would write off N4.5 trillion debt, stressing it would be economically injurious to do so.

-He added that the debt represents about half of Nigeria’s annual budget, pointing out that the figure was higher than the annual budget of countries like Rwanda and Kenya.
+He added that the debt represents about half of Nigeria’s annual budget, and could be higher than the annual budget of countries like Rwanda and Kenya.

-He said through aggressive recovery of the debt from chronic debtors, the NPLs came down to less than five per cent.

-However, he lamented that while the corporation was busy recovering bad loans, banks were busy granting out loans without putting in place proper risk assessment criteria.
+He however lamented that while the Corporation was busy recovering bad loans, banks were busy granting out loans without putting in place proper risk assessment criteria.

-This, according to him, had shot up the banking sector’s NPLs to about 15 per cent.

 “A lot of professionalism and integrity is needed from you.
-The Asset Management Corporation is taking over bad debts because of risk management failure in loan management.
+The Asset Management Corporation of Nigeria is taking over bad debts because of risk management failure of banks in loan management.

 “AMCON was created because of crisis in the financial sector.
-We still have about N4.5tn debt uncollected and this is because some of our loans and risk management crisis were compromised.
+We still have about N4.5trillion debt uncollected and this is because some of our loans and risk management crisis were compromised.

 “N4.5 trillion is higher than the budget of Rwanda, it is higher than the budget of Kenya.
 This induction of risk managers is a call to duty.